dani-lbnl/SC20_pyHPC/nersc/README.md

 The *--image=* argument specifies the same computing environment, i.e. Python version Python packages, etc. as the Jupyter kernel.

+A *--time* flag can be passed to specify a different timeout, in minutes, for the cluster.
+The default is *30*.

+A *--qos* flag can be passed to specify a different quality of service level.
+The default is *interactive*.

 Wait for the job to start (you may need to re-run the command if the interactive queue is really busy).
 There will be a lot of output from the cluster when it starts up.